searchspring/snap/packages/snap-controller/README.md

 ### Bind
 <!-- TODO: set/test link to DomTargeter -->
 Invoking the `bind` method is required to attach event listeners to each input.
-See [@searchspring/snap-toolbox DomTargeter](../snap-toolbox/README.md#DomTargeter) for recommended usage.
+See [@searchspring/snap-toolbox DomTargeter](../snap-toolbox/README.md#DomTargeter) for recommended usage

 ```typescript
 autocompleteController.bind();